IWBAACTWITOS Chapter 7

 "You're younger than me."

-Displeased with Aegis's rebuttal that left her speechless, Thalia grabbed Aegis's shoulders and shook them.
+Displeased by Aegis's comeback that left her with nothing to say, Thaleia grabbed his shoulders and shook them.

 "Ow!"

-Aegis, who had been holding on so Thalia wouldn't fall, ended up dropping her.
-Thalia fell and landed on her bottom.
-Startled, Aegis helped Thalia up and brushed off her clothes.
-Thalia glared at Aegis with displeased eyes and asked.
+Aegis, who'd been holding on tight to keep Thaleia from falling, ended up dropping her after all.
+Thaleia fell and landed hard on her bottom.
+Startled, Aegis quickly helped Thaleia up and dusted off her clothes.
+Thaleia glared at Aegis with displeasure before asking.

-"Do you smile like an idiot because I seem like a younger sister to you?"
+"Is that why you smile like an idiot?
+Because I seem like a little sister?"

-"Then pick some suitable kid from your other friends and make them your younger sister."
+"Then pick someone else from your other friends and make them your sister."

-By other friends, she meant the noble children that Aegis met separately.
-At those words, Aegis shook his head vigorously.
+By "other friends," she meant the noble children Aegis met separately.
+At that, Aegis shook his head vigorously.

-As Aegis rambled unusually, Thalia looked at him with a complex expression.
+As Aegis uncharacteristically stumbled over his words, Thaleia looked at him with a complicated expression.

 "You only like me?"